TereDeJugo/Akane-Bot/readme.md

 Color=Embed_Color
 ````

-If you use Replit, you can go to the [Akane Project](https://replit.com/@TJDV/Akane-Bot), and make it Fork, and you will have everything installed, you only need to make the file `.env` !
+If you use Replit, you can go to the [Akane Project](https://replit.com/@TereDeJugo/Akane-Bot), and make it Fork, and you will have everything installed, you only need to make the file `.env` !

-This project is Paused.